ciechanowiec/throwable/README.md

   * see `eu.ciechanowiec.throwable.multicatch` package
 * try-with-resources
   * one or more resources
-  * any object that implements `java.lang.AutoCloseable` or `java.lang.Closeable` can be used as a resource
+  * any object that implements `java.lang.AutoCloseable` or `java.lang.Closeable` can be used as a resource (both interfaces act the same way)
   * if any, even unexpected, exception occurs, `close()` methods of all specified resources are called and close those resources
   * see `eu.ciechanowiec.throwable.withresources` package
 * operations on an exception: